 Desertion by both parents: Parents have willfully forsaken their child and refused to carry out their parental rights; the child is a ward of a competent authority.

-Disappearance of both parents: Both parents have unaccountably and inexplicably passed out of the child’s life, their whereabouts are unknown, and there is no reasonable hope of their reappearance.
-A reasonable effort has been made to locate them, as determined by a competent authority, in accordance with the laws of the sending country.
+The disappearance of both parents: Both parents have unaccountably and inexplicably passed out of the child’s life, their whereabouts are unknown, and there is no reasonable hope of their reappearance.
+A reasonable effort has been made to locate them, as determined by a competent authority, by the laws of the sending country.

-Loss from both parents: Involuntary severance or detachment of the child from the parents in a permanent manner, such as by natural disaster, civil unrest, or other calamitous event beyond the control of the parents, as verified by a competent authority, in accordance with the laws of the foreign sending country.
+Loss from both parents: Involuntary severance or detachment of the child from the parents in a permanent manner, such as by natural disaster, civil unrest, or another calamitous event beyond the control of the parents, as verified by a competent authority, by the laws of the foreign sending country.

-Separation from both parents: Involuntary severance from both parents by action of a competent authority for good cause and in accordance with the laws of the foreign-sending country.
+Separation from both parents: Involuntary severance from both parents by the action of a competent authority for a good cause and by the laws of the foreign sending country.
 The parents must have been properly notified, granted an opportunity to contest such action, been properly notified and granted an opportunity to contest such action.
 The termination of all parental rights and obligations must be permanent and unconditional.

 For a more detailed explanation of “orphan” as the USCIS defines the term, see USCIS publication M-249Y